Venafi/ansible-collection-venafi/README.md

 We welcome and appreciate all contributions.
 Got questions or want to discuss something with our team?
 **[Join us on Slack](https://join.slack.com/t/venafi-integrations/shared_invite/zt-i8fwc379-kDJlmzU8OiIQOJFSwiA~dg)**!_

-# Venafi VaaS and TPP Collection
+# Venafi Collection for Ansible

-This collection called `machine_identity` aims at providing all Ansible modules allowing to interact with Venafi Trust Protection Platform (TPP) or Venafi as a Service (VaaS).
+This collection, called `machine_identity`, uses Venafi Trust Protection Platform (TPP) or Venafi as a Service (VaaS) to provide certificates and keys to Ansible solutions involving machine identities.

-If you like this collection please give us a rating on [Ansible Galaxy](https://galaxy.ansible.com/venafi/machine_identity).
+If you like this collection, please give us a rating on [Ansible Galaxy](https://galaxy.ansible.com/venafi/machine_identity).

 ## Requirements